 People were kept safe from avoidable harm because staff knew them well and understood how to protect them from abuse.
 The service worked well with other agencies to do so.
-One person commented, "I am happy here.
-I feel safe."
-Other people were not able to comment on their safety.
+People were not able to comment on their safety.
 However, their body language while interacting with staff was relaxed and positive, which indicated they felt safe.
+Relatives commented, "I have no worries or concerns about [person's name] safety" and "[Person's name] is settled and happy at Acorn Manor."